George-Seah/horror-game/Horror Game/Library/PackageCache/com.unity.burst/Documentation~/compilation-generic-jobs.md

 GenericJobSchedule<int>();
 ```

-The same restriction applies if you declare the job in the context of generic parameter that comes from a type:
+The same restriction applies if you declare the job in the context of a generic parameter that comes from a type:

 ```c#
 // Generic Parameter TData